skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **ssr22** *(boolean)* - Default: *False*

   Uses SSR(2,2) calculation.
-When this sets to True, detailed type of the REKS calculation is automatically determined from the number of states and **state_interactions** argument.
+When this sets to *True*, detailed type of the REKS calculation is automatically determined from the number of states and **state_interactions** argument.
 If the number of states is one, the single-state REKS calculation is carried out.
 When the number of states is larger than one, the SA-REKS or SI-SA-REKS calculation is executed according to the **state_interactions** argument.